When should I start saving for retirement?

 How much money will I need in retirement?

-That’s the Million Dollar question that many ask, but it’s not that easy to answer.
+That’s the million-dollar question many ask, but it’s not easy to answer.
 Normally, advisers will say that you’ll need at least 75% of your pre-retirement annual income to live comfortably in retirement.
 It’s important to note that this may be true if you are mortgage-free and don’t expect any high medical bills (you should).

 But if you plan to live as you had until you reach retirement and then start to travel the world and live without any financial worries, you may need 100% of your annual income – or even more!
-Use our simple retirement calculator to give you an idea of how much you need to save to get to where you want, or if you have a shortfall and need to save more to get the target retirement fund and the income you want.
+Use our simple retirement calculator to show you how much you need to save to get to where you want or if you have a shortfall and need to save more to get the target retirement fund and the income you want.

 How much should I save?

-Financial advisers would typically tell you to save as much as you possibly can towards your retirement.
-As a rule of thumb, you should aim to save a minimum of 10% to 25% of your income monthly.
+Financial advisers would typically tell you to save as much as possible towards your retirement.
+As a rule of thumb, you should save a minimum of 10% to 25% of your monthly income.
 However, the best way to establish how much you need to save is to know the size of the retirement fund you will need.
 If you haven’t done so already, use our Retirement Calculator to help you out with these calculations.

 When is it too late to start saving for retirement?